EqualityAI/EqualityML/equalityml-r/README.md

 print(fairness_score)
 ```

-In case the model is unfair in terms of checked fairness metric score, FairML provides a range of methods to try to
+In case the model is unfair in terms of checked fairness metric score, EqualityML provides a range of methods to try to
 mitigate bias in Machine Learning models.
 For example, we can use 'resampling' to perform mitigation on
 training dataset.

 ```
 library(fairmodels)
 library(DALEX)
-library(fairml)
+library(equalityml)

 df <- data.frame(
     sex = c(rep("M", 140), rep("F", 60)),